tanaylab/daf/README.rst

 Finally, the ``daf`` package also provides some convenience functionality out of the box, such as caching derived data (different layouts of the same data, sums along axes, conversion of UMIs to fractions, etc.).
-It is possible to disable such caching (always recomputing the data), or direct the cache to an arbitrary storage format (e.g., keep the derived data cache in-memory on top of a disk-based data set, which is a common usage pattern).
+It is possible to disable such caching (recomputing the derived data every time it is requested), or direct the cache to an arbitrary storage format (e.g., keep the derived data cache in-memory on top of a disk-based data set, which is a common usage pattern).

 It is assumed that ``daf`` data will be processed in a single machine, that is, ``daf`` does not try to address the issues of a distributed cluster of servers working on a shared data set.
 Today's servers (as of 2022) can get very big